 Once upon a time, there was mono.
-Spatially, this was nice and simple - sounds just came from your speaker, but that's enough to hear what is going on and give a sense of distance (the first dimension of our 3D).
+Spatially, this is nice and simple - sounds just came from your speaker, but that's enough to hear what is going on and give a sense of distance (the first dimension of our 3D).

 Later on, the "stereo" that we know so well came along.
-Largely developed by Alan Blumlein, this encodes a simple sound stage into two channels of audio, typically by varying the relative level of sounds in two speakers.
+Largely developed by Alan Blumlein, this produces a simple sound stage using two channels of audio, typically by varying the relative level of sounds in two speakers.

-More recently, 5.1 and 7.1 "surround sound" systems have appeared, in the cinema and then the home.
-These put speakers around the audience and work typically in much the same way as stereo.
+"Surround" systems (5.1 and 7.1 etc.) are common in cinema and some homes.
+These put extra speakers around the audience and work in much the same way as stereo.
 Audio is assigned to a number of speaker channels, typically by varying the level of sounds in two neighbouring speakers.
 These surround systems have been extended to include raised speakers for a more "3D" experience.